Join us at the International Thermal Conductivity Conference (ITCC) and the International Thermal Expansion Symposium (ITES).

 Metals: Thermal conductivity is primarily due to free electrons in metals.
 Many pure metals exhibit a peak in TC at very low temperatures.
 As temperature increases, the thermal conductivity of metals generally decreases because, at higher temperatures, the increased phonon scattering (vibrations within the lattice structure) reduces the mean free path of electrons, thereby decreasing thermal conductivity.

-Nonmetals: For non-metallic solids, TC is mainly due to phonons.
+Nonmetals: For non-metallic solids, thermal conductivity is mainly due to phonons.
 Unlike metals, the TC of nonmetals does not decrease significantly at higher temperatures, except for high-quality crystals at low temperatures where carrier scattering from defects can reduce TC—both thermal conductivity and heat capacity decrease at low temperatures well below the Debye temperature.
 However, at high temperatures, the TC of nonmetals tends to remain approximately constant.

 Gases: Gases’ thermal conductivity increases with temperature because the molecular movement, which is the basis of thermal conductance in gases, becomes more vigorous at higher temperatures.
 As the internal particle velocity increases, so does the TC, allowing heat to transfer with less resistance.
 This behaviour is described by the Wiedemann-Franz law, which correlates thermal and electrical conductivity to temperature.
 However, it’s important to note that the effect of temperature on TC in gases is non-linear and can only be predicted with specific data.